Crimson Skies (video game): Storyline

-In Cuba, ace pilot Nathan Zachary and his crew of air pirates, the "Fortune Hunters", are betrayed by Lucas Miles following their latest score, resulting in Nathan ordering his crew to open fire on Miles' Zeppelin and seemingly killing him, while the Fortune Hunters flee to safety.
+In Cuba, ace pilot Nathan Zachary and his crew of air pirates, the "Fortune Hunters", are betrayed by ally and fellow pirate Lucas Miles following their latest score, resulting in Nathan ordering his crew to open fire on Miles' Zeppelin and seemingly killing him, while the Fortune Hunters flee to safety.

 Later, Nathan discovers a treasure map leading to the wreck of Sir Francis Drake’s ship in the Hawaiian Islands, and the Fortune Hunters head there to look for it.
-Though they manage to locate the wreck, they lack the proper equipment to begin a salvage operation, and also have run-ins with rival air pirate group the "Medusas", who want the ship’s treasure for themselves, as well as British forces seeking to colonize Hawaii.
-After fending off the attacks, the Fortune Hunters then take over a British base on one of the islands to upgrade their airship, the Pandora, with salvage equipment.
+After clashing with rival air pirate gang "The Medusas", who want the ship’s treasure for themselves, the Fortune Hunters discover that British military forces are seeking to colonize Hawaii.
+The Fortune Hunters then attack a British base to thwart their invasion.
 The Fortune Hunters then return to the site of the wreck and successfully salvage it, but not before encountering and defeating the Medusas once more.

-As the Fortune Hunters are leaving Hawaii, Nathan receives a transmission from Ilsa Fassenbiender, the daughter of his friend from the Great War, Dr. Wilhelm Fassenbiender; she explains that her father has been taken into custody by the Soviet Cheka secret police, which leads the Fortune Hunters to Pacifica.
-There, they find Dr. Fassenbiender imprisoned on a Soviet airship, which the Fortune Hunters attack.
-As they attack the airship, Nathan and his crew are then attacked by his old flame, The Black Swan, and her gang who were planning on attacking the airship themselves.
-After engaging and defeating Swan and her crew, Nathan manages to save Fassenbiender.
-Following this, the Fortune Hunters go to save Ilsa from Blake Aviation Security, a private security firm.
-Nathan also steals a prototype plane the Fassenbienders were working on.
-When the Pandora runs low on fuel, Nathan suggests raiding a shipment of fuel supplies from a Soviet tanker, once again clashing with them.
-Soon after, the Fortune Hunters are threatened by Paladin Blake, CEO of Blake Aviation Security, to leave Pacifica or be forced to deal with his sizable armada.
+As the Fortune Hunters are leaving Hawaii, Nathan receives a transmission from Ilse Fassenbeinder, the daughter of his friend from the Great War, Dr. Wilhelm Fassenbeinder; she explains that her father has been taken into custody by the Soviet Cheka secret police, which leads the Fortune Hunters to Pacifica.
+There, they find Dr. Fassenbeinder imprisoned on a Soviet airship, which the Fortune Hunters attack, rescuing him.
+During the attack, Nathan and his crew are ambushed by his old flame, the "Black Swan" and her gang, but are defeated.
+The Fortune Hunters then go to recover Ilse from a Boeing facility in Pacifica, rescuing her from a speeding train in mid-air before stealing an expensive prototype aircraft.
+The Fortune Hunters are threatened by Paladin Blake, CEO of anti-piracy security firm Blake Aviation Security, to leave Pacifica or be forced to deal with his sizable armada.
 However, the Fortune Hunters sabotage his airship and destroy it, and also defeat Blake in a dogfight.
-The Fortune Hunters' previous activities come back to haunt them however, when the Soviet airship they attacked earlier is downed by a mysterious pirate gang, the "Black Hats", who intend to hold the passengers for ransom.
-Nathan and the Fortune Hunters then engage the Black Hats while defending a hospital ship sent to rescue survivors.
+This results in severe public embarrassment for Blake and his private militia, and rival security firm Sacred Trust Incorporated begins rising in notoriety.